 Lord of the Flies William Golding

 When a group of schoolboys are stranded on a deserted island, at first they cooperate to gather food, make shelters, and maintain signal fires.
 Overseeing their efforts are Ralph and his friend Piggy.
-Although Ralph tries to impose order and delegate responsibility, there are many in their number who would rather swim, play, or hunt the island's wild pig population.
-Soon Ralph's rules are being ignored or challenged outright.
-His fiercest antagonist is Jack, the leader of the pig hunters, who manages to lure away many of the boys to join his band of painted savages.
-The situation deteriorates as the trappings of civilization continue to fall away, until Ralph discovers that instead of being hunters, he and Piggy have become the hunted
+But there are many in their number who would rather swim, play, or hunt the island's wild pig population.
+Soon Ralph's rules are being ignored.
+His fiercest antagonist is Jack, the leader of the pig hunters, who lures away many of the boys to join him.
+Soon Ralph discovers that instead of being hunters, he and Piggy have become the hunted.

 Gathering Blue Lois Lowry

 Newly-orphaned Kira is taken from her village to live in the Council Edifice because of her skill at embroidery.
-There she is given the task of restoring the robe worn at the Gathering, a day-long performance of the story of their world's past.
+She is tasked with restoring the ceremonial robe worn at the Gathering, a day-long performance of the story of their world's past.
 Down the hall lives Thomas, who works on the intricate symbols carved on the Singer's staff, and a tiny girl who is being trained as the next Singer.
 Over the three artists hovers the menace of authority, seemingly kind but suffocating to their creativity.
-With the help of a cheerful waif called Matt, Kira finds the courage to shape the future by following her art wherever it may lead.

 No Safety in Numbers Dayna Lorentz